 Examples of Exceptions:

 - Copper (Cu): The predicted electronic configuration is [Ar] 4s²3d⁹.
-However, the actual configuration is [Ar] 4s¹3d¹⁰.
+Still, the actual configuration is [Ar] 4s¹3d¹⁰.
 This is because a completely filled d subshell (d¹⁰) is more stable than a partially filled d subshell (d⁹).
 One electron from the 4s subshell moves to the 3d subshell to achieve this stability.

 Summary of Key Points